pbs/haystack-cloudsearch/README.rst

             'AWS_ACCESS_KEY_ID': 'YOUR ACCESS KEY HERE',
             'AWS_SECRET_KEY': 'YOUR SECRET KEY HERE',
-            'IP_ADDRESS': 'The IP Address you will be accessing cloudsearch from', }
+            'IP_ADDRESS': 'The IP Address you will be accessing cloudsearch from',
+            #'SEARCH_DOMAIN_PREFIX': 'optional string to namespace your search domain with; defaults to haystack'
+        }
     }